 be assessed by reference to the quantity estimated by the Corporation to have been supplied having regard to the rate of flow and the period of supply.

 [By-law 6 amended in Gazette 29 Dec 1995 p.
-6331.]
+6331; 29 Jun 2007 p.
+3246.]

 7. Manner of payment of charges other than quantity and single capital infrastructure charges